walterfreeman/ast101/staff-manual.md

 If anyone on the teaching staff contracts COVID, obviously you should take as much time off work as you need to recover.

+If a student is not wearing a mask if we are in a COVID alert status that requires this, or if they are a student required to wear a mask by SU administration, offer them one from the classroom supply.
+If they don't put it on and don't offer a reason why they cannot, ask them to leave.
+If they are unwilling to do this and become confrontational, do whatever you need to protect yourself and the class, and call for backup (ping @channel in #ast101staff and/or call Walter, the Physics Department office, or Public Safety.

+Currently all students are required to wear masks in the classroom, as are we.
+If this changes, we will show you how to look up which students are required to wear a mask at all times using Orange Success.

 #### Backups, coverage, and support

 We expect you to prioritize your health and wellbeing over teaching astronomy.
 If you are ill, experiencing a great deal of stress, are not able to get enough sleep, or something like that, please let me or Patrick know.
 We will get coverage for you during your section, get you some backup in grading papers, or whatever it is that you need.
 I can't emphasize this enough:
 **please ask for support**.
 We have lots of people teaching this class and we *can* get someone there to back you up if you need it.

-#### Dealing With Emergencies

-If you are going to miss a lab section and have advance warning, swap with another TA; that's not a problem.

-If you are a coach and must miss class, it is not an emergency.
-Just let Walter know (via Discord).

-However, if you're going to miss a lab section without much warning -- you missed your bus, you overslept, you have a medical emergency -- then your first priority should be to *get someone to Holden Observatory* to cover for you.

-You should do the following:

-* Send a message to #ast101staff on Discord asking someone to cover for you.
-If there's no answer in two minutes...
-* Call Walter at (520) 409 3766 and then Patrick at (xxx) xxx xxxx in that order.
-If you can't get them...
-* Call the Physics Department office at (315) 443 3901 if it's between 8am and 6pm
-* If it becomes apparent you're going to be more than five minutes late and nobody can cover, write a message to #ast101 in Discord and then email your students.

-If you have a student who is being disruptive and doesn't stop, ask them to leave the classroom.
-If a student is being *extremely* disruptive to the point where it jeopardizes the wellbeing of the other folks in the room, please do whatever you need to do to protect your safety and the safety of your students, including calling the Department of Public Safety at (315) 443 2224.
-(This is very rare but it has happened).

-If you are working in person with students and a student is not wearing a mask if we are in a COVID alert status that requires this, offer them one from the classroom supply.
-If they don't put it on and don't offer a reason why they cannot, ask them to leave.
-If they are unwilling to do this and become confrontational, do whatever you need to protect yourself and the class, and call for backup (ping @everyone in #ast101staff and/or call Walter, the Physics Department office, or Public Safety.

 ## TA duties in detail